t18d/HuangSupplement/docs/grammar.md

 ## 19 Lexical word-formation

+### Two-character morphs

+-主義 (1896) was borrowed from Japanese as a bound root.
+It constitutes a single morph which cannot be analysed into 主 and 義.
+Similarly, -製品 (1888).

 ### Orthographic alternation

 A **lexeme** is often realised by multiple **orthographic variants**, which can be either **stylistic** variants or **free** variants.
 The **alternation** takes the form of **allomorphy** in one or more of the **morphs**.